jack-git-morgan/ogl-test-backend/README.md

 User Story - *As a user I would like to filter the customers plotted on the map by their postcode.*

 Provide a facility to limit the plots on the map based on an inputted postcode.

+#### 4.3 Group Customers by City
+User Story - *As a user I would like to see how many customers I have in each city*

+Provide an API endpoint which outputs a count of customers in each city.

+Update your user interface to display this information in a tabulated fashion.